-Mobike is starting in Mexico City’s upscale Polanco district, but this is part of wide launch across Mexico.
+Mobike has started in Mexico City’s upscale Polanco district, but this is part of wide launch across Mexico.
 They are going everywhere and are treating Mexico seriously.
 That’s pretty awesome.
 If the big bike-sharing question of 2017 was “can these Chinese companies succeed internationally?”, the question for 2018 is now “how big can they get?”
 Watch for a big acceleration in bike-sharing globally this year.

 But first my take on Chinese bike-sharing in Mexico and Latin America.